Warwick-Allen/essays/theological_profile.md

 - Emphasises both evangelism and social concern.
 - Practises believers' baptism by immersion.
 - Complementarian leadership structure.
-- Service-oriented (foot-washing as example).
+- Service-oriented (foot-washing as an example).

 ### Spiritual Formation
-- Disciplines of prayer, fasting, Scripture, fellowship.
+- The disciplines of prayer, fasting, Scripture, and fellowship.
 - Progressive growth in holiness without perfectionism.
-- Community accountability essential.
+- Community accountability is essential.
 - Experience governed by Scripture and reason.
-- Openness to Spirit's leading with discernment.
+- Openness to the Spirit's leading with discernment.
 - Vigilance against sin and spiritual warfare.

 ### Ethical Framework
 - Biblical commands are authoritative.
-- Conscience guided by Scripture and Spirit.
+- Conscience guided by Scripture and the Spirit.
 - Generous stewardship of resources.
 - Sexual ethics based on biblical marriage.
 - Social concern alongside personal holiness.
 - Earning, saving, and giving guided by calling.

 ### Intellectual Approach
-- High confidence on core Christian doctrines.
+- High confidence on the core Christian doctrines.
-- Appropriate uncertainty on debated matters.
+- Appropriate uncertainty on the debated matters.
 - Ongoing study where importance exceeds confidence.
 - Values both theological precision and pastoral sensitivity.
-- Molinist framework for complex questions of sovereignty and freedom.
+- The Molinist framework for complex questions of sovereignty and freedom.
 - Appreciation for multiple Christian traditions.

 ---